mmore500/mmore500.github.io/_posts/2018-01-22-my-photography-workflow.md

 My file-naming convention for these images is: `2017-11-24-last_first-MAM-######.dng`.
 (Note that I include my initials MAM in the file names.)

+I start raw photo numbering at 0 (i.e., 000000) and edited photo numbering at 100000.

 ## Cull

 Culling my images is just the worst.